SitnicV/Windows-Apps/README.md

     - [HandBrake](https://handbrake.fr/) : HandBrake is an open-source, GPL-licensed, multiplatform, multithreaded video transcoder.
     - [Format Factory](https://pcfreetime.com/formatfactory) : Format Factory is a multifunctional media processing tools.Provides functions below:All video file type to MP4/3GP/MPG/AVI/WMV/FLV/SWF.
 All image file type to JPG/BMP/PNG/TIF/ICO/GIF/TGA
     - [Adapter](https://macroplant.com/adapter) : Adapter converts images, audio and video on Mac and Windows.
 It's a user interface powered by FFmpeg with VLC previews and much more.
 Get it free for Mac and Windows.
-    - [Web Apps by 123apps](https://123apps.com) : Explore a suite of online tools for audio, video, and document editing.
-Convert, merge, and edit files effortlessly with user-friendly applications

 - ## Downloaders
     - [YoutubeDownloader](https://github.com/Tyrrrz/YoutubeDownloader) : YoutubeDownloader is an application that lets you download videos from YouTube.
 You can copy-paste URL of any video, playlist or channel and download it directly to a format of your choice.
 It also supports searching by keywords, which is helpful if you want to quickly look up and download videos.